Four Dead in Five Seconds Gunfight: Background

-The gunfight
+Gunfight

 Marshal Dallas Stoudenmire, a noted gunfighter who had only started as town marshal on April 11, was present in the court room.
 After the court adjourned, he walked across the street for dinner.
 Constable Krempkau went to a saloon next door to retrieve his rifle and pistol.
 There, a confrontation took place with George Campbell over remarks he allegedly made about Krempkau’s translations and his apparent friendship with the Mexicans.
 John Hale, who was reportedly unarmed, was heavily intoxicated and was also upset with Krempkau’s involvement in the matter.
 Hale grabbed one of Campbell's two pistols and yelled, "George, I've got you covered!"
 He then shot Krempkau, who reeled backward.
 Slumping against a saloon door, Krempkau drew his own pistol.

 Marshal Stoudenmire heard the shot, jumped up from his dining chair at the Globe Restaurant, pulled out his pistols, and ran out into the street.
 While running, Stoudenmire fired wildly, killing Ochoa, an innocent Mexican bystander who was running for cover.
 As the first shot was heard, John Hale jumped behind a thick adobe pillar.
 When he peered out from behind the pillar, Stoudenmire fired and struck Hale between the eyes, killing him instantly.